Updated November 2017

 Hiking shoes will often be lighter than boots.
 The boots selected this year are focused on being light, so the difference between the two categories is becoming less and less significant.
 The top women's boots tested this year weigh between 1.7 and 2.2 pounds.
 While lighter footwear makes for more comfortable hiking, this small weight difference is insignificant when considering the benefits and long-term durability of hiking-specific boots.

 We evaluated the weight of each pair on and off trail; weight reflected in the chart above was measured by our reviewers to ensure accuracy.
-While some boots weigh less than others, the lightest did not always feel the lightest on foot.
+While some boots weigh less than others, the lightest did not always feel the most nimble on foot.
 Actual weight is only one of many considerations when selecting a pair of boots.
-Weight also encompasses how heavy the boots feel while hiking.
+This metric also encompasses how heavy each pair feels while hiking.

 This year, most of the boots tested were lighter than previous years, reflecting a trend toward lighter boot designs.
 The award-winning HOKA ONE ONE Tor Ultra - Women